genesys/mollitia/docs/content/api/module/cache.md

     modules: [
       // Creates a cache module
       new Cache({
-        ttl: 60000  // A cached response will be kept for 1 minute })
+        ttl: 60000,  // A cached response will be considered as valid for 1 minute
+        cacheClearInterval: 900000 // A cached response will be kept for 15 minutes })
     ]
   }